Poros in Greece

 Bus operates the beaches on the south coast, and the monastery of Zoodochos Pigis.
 Otherwise, cycling is the best way to get around.
 As I said, the distances are very short, there are few slopes, and it is cheap.
 You rent a bicycle in Poros Town.
 Boats to Galatas are shuttling from the small port in Poros Town.

 Poros is a perfect island to cycle on.
-Galatas in the background.
+Galatas in the Peloponnese in the background.

 Just like on Spetses and Hydra, there is only one village on Poros, namely Poros Town.
 Most of it revolves around the cosy waterfront lined with tavernas, bars, cafes and shops.